 Mind that there are many shops here so do look around first to find the best bargain.
 Don’t forget to check out the art shops too if you are into art.

 Address: Blk 231 Bain Street Bras Basah Complex, 180231 Singapore

 This bookstore is my favourite store whenever I am in Kuala Lumpur.
 They sell popular books at discounted prices, imagine up to 50%-80% discount!
 They have several shops all over Kuala Lumpur and around, so check out which one is nearest to you.
 I actually prefer to shop online and have it delivered.

-This bookstore also likes to organize huge book fairs.
+The sister company of this bookstore also likes to organize huge book fairs.
 They did one in Kuala Lumpur and Jakarta, called Big Bad Wolf Books.
 I’ve not yet gone to their fair yet but I know how popular they were since I saw the hype on Instagram.
 The sale went on for days and even 24 hours!
 I advise you to check it out if you ever come across it.

 There are still many bookstores that I want to visit in the future including Strand Bookstore in New York, Cărtureşti Carusel in Bucharest, Littered by Books in Singapore, POST in Jakarta and many more.
 I hope to be able to see them in the near future.

 Are you a bookworm?
 Which bookstore is your favourite?